LattePandaTeam/Docs/docs/content/mu_edition/design_guide_edge_connector.md

 ![LattePanda Mu Dimension](../../assets/images/mu_edition/LattePandaMuDimension.png)

-- Vertical distance from top PCB surface to processor boss surface: 1.55mm
+- Vertical distance from the PCB surface to the top of the processor thermal pad: 1.55 mm
 - Max component height on top PCB: 3mm
 - Max component height on bottom PCB: 2mm